DakobedBard/dsi-spark/individual.md

    - **The key is the name of the person**
    - **The value is how many chocolate chip cookies bought**

+2. Make the names lower-case.
+Use `mapByKey`.

-2. Similiar to `map`, `filter` for entries with more than 5 chocolate chip cookies.
+3. Similiar to `map`, `filter` for entries with more than 5 chocolate chip cookies.

-3. For each name, return the entry with the max number of cookies.
+4. For each name, return the entry with the max number of cookies.

    **Hint:**
    - Use `groupByKey()`, `mapValues()`
-   - Use `iterable.data` to convert a `pyspark.resultiterable.ResultIterable` to a Python list**
+   - Use `iterable.data` to convert a `pyspark.resultiterable.ResultIterable` to a Python list

-4.

-Calculate how much each n calculating how much people purchased for their cookies.
-Use `mapByValue` to return an RDD with tuples `(name, money purchased)`.
-Again run a `first()` to confirm.

-5. Make the names lower-case, use `mapByKey` to achieve that.

-   **Note:**

-   **In general, when you are doing functional programming with Spark, keep the function of each of your map operation small.
-Spark will be able to distribute resources and parallelize more efficiently**

-6. Same as mrjobs of the map-reduce framework, Spark is built on the same framework and can do reduce operations.
-Calculate the total amount of money from purchasing cookies from everyone.
+5. Calculate the total revenue from people buying cookies.

+   **Hint:**
+   - `rdd.values()` returns another RDD of all the values
-   Use `rdd.values()` to access all the values as an RDD and then do a `reduce` to get the sum.
+   - Use `reduce` to return the sum of all the values
-   This might seem to be a rather pointless exercise with a few entries in this toy dataset, but the performance difference is huge on massive data sets.

 ##2.
 Practical Operations with Spark